Can you go solar with a low credit score?

 Going solar with low credit

 Having poor or fair credit can make it more challenging to be approved for all types of loans, including solar loans.
 If you don’t have good credit, lenders and financial institutions tend to see it as riskier to lend you money, and will often charge you a higher interest rate to borrow funds to cover that risk.
-When it comes to solar, if you want to finance your solar panel installation, most solar loans typically require a minimum credit score of 650, but some lenders will accept scores as low as 600.
+If you want to finance your solar panel installation, most solar loans typically require a minimum credit score of 650, but some lenders will accept scores as low as 580.

-One important benefit of many solar loans is that once you’re approved, unlike mortgages and car loans, the interest rate for solar loans will stay the same for all customers regardless of your credit score because they operate on a pass/fail model.
-Of course, not all lenders employ this model, so it’s smart to ask how your lender will determine your rate.
+One important benefit of many solar loans is that, once approved, the interest rate will likely stay the same for all customers regardless of your credit score—unlike what happens with most mortgages or car loans.
+It’s because most solar lenders operate on a pass/fail model that doesn’t factor in credit tiers.
+Of course, not all lenders operate this way so it’s smart to ask how your lender determines your rate before signing.

 We’ll walk you through the ways your credit score impacts your chances of being approved for a solar loan, what your loan options are, and how you can raise your score if you don’t have good credit.